Meron Benvenisti: Political views

 Benvenisti was a critic of Israel's policies towards Palestinians in the West Bank and Gaza Strip and was an advocate of the idea of a binational state.
-In 2004, he warned that plans to build a separation wall were actually plans for "bantustans" that would effectively imprison millions of Palestinians and exacerbate the conflict, rather than resolve it as many hoped.
+In 2004, he warned that plans to build a separation wall were actually plans for "bantustans" which would effectively imprison millions of Palestinians and exacerbate the conflict, rather than resolve it as many hoped.
 He said that "the day will come when believers in this illusion will realise that 'separation' is a means to oppress and dominate, and then they will mobilise to dismantle the apartheid apparatus."

-In 2012, Benvenisti opined that claims that Israel is an apartheid state were "wrongheaded, simplistic and dangerous", but also said that the situation in Israel proper is "no less grave".
+In 2012, Benvenisti opined that claims that Israel is an apartheid state were "wrongheaded, simplistic and dangerous", but also said that the situation in Israel proper was "no less grave".
 He argued that Israel had become a "Herrenvolk democracy" (master race democracy) in which Israel behaves "like a full-blooded democracy" but has a group of serfs (the Arabs) for whom democracy is suspended, creating a situation of "extreme inequality".
 In the same interview, he stated that "The separation fence: that is truly apartheid.
 Separation is apartheid."
 According to Benvenisti, the only solution is to incorporate Palestinians into the state on conditions of equality.

-His experience led him in later years to be disillusioned with Zionism, stating in an interview with Ari Shavit:
+His experience led him in later years to be disillusioned with Zionism, stating in a 2012 interview with journalist Ari Shavit:

 I went to Kibbutz Hanikra in the 1950s and experienced the transcendent feeling of working in the banana groves without noticing that in order to plant the banana trees, I was uprooting olive trees, thousands of years old, of a Palestinian village.
 During that whole period ...
 I did not understand the meaning of what I was doing.
 But when I started to deal with the Arabs of East Jerusalem, I began to understand.
 I saw that the problem is not only the individual rights of the Palestinians but also their collective rights.

 According to American political scientist Ian Lustick, Benvenisti will be remembered primarily as a prophet of a future one-state solution: "He will be remembered primarily as a prophet — a tormented, hyperbolic, anguished, but, in the end, undeniably accurate prophet.
 Prophets only need to be right about some things to be remembered for their prophecy.
 Meron was right about one big thing: that the future of Palestine, the future of the Land of Israel, will grow out of a one-state reality from the river to the sea — a reality he identified as such earlier than almost any Jewish Israeli."